-African Meeting House, Boston, MAARCHITECT
+African Meeting House, Boston, MA

 John G. Waite Associates, Architects, Albany, NY: John G. Waite, FAIA, senior principal; Clay Palazzo, AIA, LEED AP, principal, project manager